top of page

 A new huntress is born

-While scrolling my newsfeed in January, I happened upon a little post on a tramping group page.
-One thing led to another, and after a whirlwind of travel, this young aspiring hunter was to be found driving out to Sika Lodge at around three in the afternoon on a Friday in pouring rain for the Wild Chix introduction to hunting weekend.
-Friday’s weather was less than ideal but the forecast promised improvement, so I kept my hopes up.
+While scrolling my newsfeed in January, I stumbled upon a post in a tramping group.
+One thing led to another, and soon enough, I was driving to Sika Lodge at about three in the afternoon on a Friday.
+The rain poured down around me on my way to the Wild Chix introduction to hunting weekend.
+The weather was far from ideal, but the forecast promised improvement, and I remained hopeful.

-Our fantastic dinner on Friday night was included in the basic package.
-This was created with love and amazing skill by Katie our Wild Chix chef.
-While the catered option is a new thing that they are trialing, it was wonderful to be able to share this dinner with everyone including those who had not opted in for the extra.
-Friday night’s dinner was a spectacular spread of fresh and preserved meats and fruits, cheeses, crackers and dips using native ingredients and wild venison.
-What a privilege to partake in this!
+Our fantastic dinner on Friday night was included in the package and prepared with love by Katie, our Wild Chix chef.
+This catered option is new and wonderful, allowing us to share a delicious meal with everyone, including those who hadn’t opted for extra.
+The dinner was a delightful spread of fresh and preserved meats, fruits, cheeses, crackers, and dips made from native ingredients and wild venison.
+What a privilege to partake in this feast!

-We then went back feeling ready for a beautiful family-style breakfast, again cooked by Katie as part of the opt-in catered option.
-Scrambled eggs, sausage hash, creamy mushrooms, sourdough with Mānuka butter, and another cold platter with cheese and fruit filled up all the holes in the tummy ready for our brains to be filled too!
+Post walk, we enjoyed a family-style breakfast, again prepared by Katie as part of the catered option.
+Scrambled eggs, sausage hash, creamy mushrooms, sourdough with Mānuka butter, and a cold platter of cheese and fruit filled our stomachs and prepared us for a day of learning.

 Learning all about Navigation